Top 10 Things to Do in Italy: Planning Your Italian Journey

 Rome: Discover the Beauties of the Eternal City

 The Italian capital is the home of the ancient ruins from the Roman Empire, lovely museums, cathedrals and beautiful baroque buildings.
 You can start your tour of the Eternal City from the Colosseum.
-This large arena, which once received 50,000 visitors, was the central place where spectacular gladiator fights were held.
+This large arena, which once hosted 50,000-60,000 visitors, was the central venue for spectacular gladiator fights.

 The Vatican, the smallest country in the world, is within the city of Rome.
 Vatican City is the seat of the Pope.
 It also houses the amazing St. Peter’s Basilica, Sistine Chapel and the Vatican Museums, where you can see masterpieces of Michelangelo, Bernini, Raphael and other eminent Italian artists.

-Rome is full of distinctive places, which you have to visit if you want to experience this city in the right way.
+Rome is full of distinctive places that you have to visit if you want to experience this city the right way.
 You will be delighted by the baroque art in the Museo di Roma and the Renaissance sculptures in the Galleria Borghese.

 Piazza Navona has many cafes and restaurants, where you can enjoy gelato, pizza, pasta and espresso.
 You can also take a ride by Vespa with a guide and explore Rome from another perspective.

-To end your visit to Rome, toss a coin in the Trevi Fountain.
-A legend that says if you make three wishes, one of which is to return to Rome, all your wishes will come true.
+To end your visit to Rome, toss a coin over your left shoulder into the Trevi Fountain.
+Legend says that if you make three wishes, one of which is to return to Rome, all your wishes will come true.

 Florence: World Capital of Art